 Great, now you can proceed with the next steps!

-- Disable interactive root login with SSH
+Step 5: Disable interactive root login with SSH

 Hackers and bots will try to crack the root password of your system because every Linux server has a root user.
 Because the username is known hackers will try brute-force attacks to hack into your server.
 It is wise to disable logging in with root using a password.
-The following configuration changes need to be done:First open the SSH server configuration with your favourite text editor.
+The following configuration changes need to be done:First, open the SSH server configuration with your favorite text editor.
 We use nano:

 sudo nano /etc/ssh/sshd_config